17 Essentials Most People Miss on Their Hawaii Packing List

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: https://hawaiitravelwithkids.com/wp-content/uploads/2020/05/61SAcW7NGAL._AC_UY695.jpg

-And if you are going to a beach with lava rock, you are definitely going to want to bring water shoes.
-The lava rock is painfully sharp and you’ll end up with cut toes.
+And if you’re going to a beach with lava rock, you’ll definitely want to bring water shoes.
+The lava rock is painfully sharp, and you’ll end up with cut toes.

-If you are heading to Hawaii with kids, make sure to pack them each a pair of water shoes that fit.
-Kids don’t always watch where they are going and wearing water shoes is an easy way to limit injuries on the beach.
+If you’re heading to Hawaii with kids, make sure to pack each of them a pair of water shoes that fits.
+Kids don’t always watch where they are going, and wearing water shoes is an easy way to limit injuries on the beach.

 7. Reusable Bags